patrick-sharp/UserAnalytics/src/README.md

 This folder contains the main Chrome extension and developer documentation.
 Any functioal changes should be here.
 Upload this folder to Google Chrome to install UserAnalytics.

 ### test
-This folder cotains all the unit tests for both frontend and backend featurese of UserAnalytics.
+This folder cotains all the unit tests for our middleware functions.
+To run them, navigate to this folder in a terminal and run
+`node test.js`

 ### Reports
 This folder is for weekly CSE 403 status reports.
 It contains a markdown template file for future status reports.